Ongoing Dream Groups led by Dr. Meredith Sabini

 Dream Groups for Individuals

 Dream groups are one of the main services offered through The Dream Institute.
 The groups are designed for those with an active inner life who wish to share and explore it with like-minded others.
 Groups usually have 5-6 members, so everyone is able to present a dream at each meeting; groups typically meet once a month and are not intended as therapy groups, though dreamwork, of course, is healing and therapeutic.
 The focus is on the applications and implications of dream material to participants’ present-day lives.
-After unpacking a dream’s content through personal associations and objective amplifications, the dreamer may use guided imagery to gain further understanding of a dream.
+After unpacking a dream’s content through personal associations and objective amplifications, the dreamer may use guided imagery to gain further understanding.

 Dream Consultation Groups for Psychotherapists